Adobe-Marketing-Cloud/Summit2018/exercise2/README.md

 3. build and deploy the application via this command:
 mvn clean install -PautoInstallPackage
 4. Go to http://localhost:4502/system/console/configMgr
-5. Search for Adobe Granite Login Selector Authentication Handler
+5. Search for 'Adobe Granite Login Selector Authentication Handler'
 6. In that configuration screen, set the following value for 'Default Login Page':
 /apps/L729/login
 7. Go to another browser and try the custom loginscreen (http://localhost:4502 would bring up the loginpage)